Want to save money on your car insurance? Find and compare free custom quotes here.

 - Property damage liability coverage: Property damage liability coverage provides compensation for anyone whose property you injure during a collision.
 You must have at least $25,000 worth of property damage liability coverage to drive in Rhode Island.

 - Uninsured motorist coverage: Uninsured motorist coverage compensates you for medical bills if you’re involved in a collision with a driver who doesn’t have insurance.
 You must have at least $25,000 worth of uninsured motorist coverage per person and $50,000 per accident to drive in Rhode Island.

 These optional insurance coverages can further protect you:

-- Collision coverage: Compensates you for damage done to your vehicle in an accident.
+- Collision coverage: Compensates you for damage done to your vehicle in an at-fault accident.

 - Comprehensive coverage: Compensates you for damage your vehicle incurs in an incident that’s not a collision.
 Common examples include damage from natural disasters, fires and vandalism.

 You can be fined up to $500 and have your license suspended for up to three months if you’re caught driving without insurance, according to Rhode Island law.
 You’ll face a $500 fine and have your license suspended for up to six months on your 2nd offense.
 You’ll face a $1,000 fine and have your license suspended for a year on your 3rd or greater offense.

 The type of vehicle you drive also affects your car insurance premium.
 One of the main things car insurance providers look at when they decide how much to charge you is your vehicle’s safety ratings.